bonzobavaria/euterpea-sketches/README.md

 Now open `ghci` and `import Euterpea`.
 Try `play $ note qn (pitch 64)`.

+## Using GHCI

+Start `ghci` from the root directory with `ghci -isrc` to give `ghci` access to all modules in the `src` directory.

+## Useful Euterpea Functions

+`:info InstrumentName`  - List available MIDI instruments `:info PercussionSound` - List available percusssion sounds

 ## File Heirarchy

 **Chords** and **scales** are just descriptions of numerical patterns and